-- Student Growth Percentile Measures: For teachers of state mandated tested subjects, this component is comprised of a student growth percentile which shall be calculated annually for student growth based on state assessment data. - Student Learning Objective Measures: For teachers of non-tested subjects whose students are not assessed using state assessments, this component is comprised of LEA developed and DOE approved Student Learning Objectives.
-Student growth shall be calculated annually based on SLO assessment data. - For teachers of both tested and non-tested subjects, the Student Growth component shall be calculated as a combined measure. - Student Growth Data shall be a lagging measure; when available, the prior year's growth measures will inform the current annual Summative Performance Evaluation.
+- Student Growth Percentile Measures: For teachers of tested subjects (4th 8th grade CRCT and high school EOCT), this component is comprised of a student growth percentile/value-added measure which shall be calculated annually for student growth based on state assessment data. - Student Learning Objective Measures: For teachers of non-tested subjects whose students are not assessed using state assessments, this component is comprised of LEA developed and DOE approved Student Learning Objectives.
+Student growth shall be calculated annually based on SLO assessment data.

+- For teachers of both tested and non-tested subjects, the Student Growth component shall be calculated as a combined measure. - Student Growth Data shall be a lagging measure; when available, the prior year's growth measures will inform the current annual Summative Performance Evaluation.